simonsobs/socs/docs/agents/ibootbar.rst

 Management Protocol (SNMP) interface.

-The iBootbar Agent actively issues SNMP GET commands to request the status from several Object Identifiers (OIDs) specified by the Meinberg provided Management Information Base (MIB).
+The iBootbar Agent actively issues SNMP GET commands to request the status from several Object Identifiers (OIDs) specified by the provided Management Information Base (MIB).
 We sample only a subset of the OIDs defined by the MIB.
 The MIB has been converted from the original .mib format to a .py format that is consumable via pysnmp and is provided by socs.
 The iBootbar Agent also contains three tasks: set_outlet, cycle_outlet, and reboot.
 These tasks issues SNMP SET commands to change the value of OIDs, resulting in changing the state of outlets.